The University of Manchester Research Institute

 - Sustainable Consumption Institute

-Our networks also carry responsibility for key areas but function where capability is dispersed through the University.
-Institutes create and manage synergy by coordinating research within their domains.
+Our networks also carry responsibility for key research areas but, unlike University institutes, function where capability is dispersed through the University, rather than at a specific location.

 - Aerospace Research Institute